-This suggests the fingerprints must have been deposited at another point in the timeline, but equally unlikely to have been at the Washington and Cherry Street intersection.
-Had he shot Paul Stine at this location, he would have exited on the street side, the rear right passenger door, and entered the front right passenger door, keeping deposited fingerprints to a minimum, if he was not wearing gloves.
+This suggests that the fingerprints must have been deposited at another point in the timeline, but unlikely to have been at the Washington and Cherry Street intersection.
+Had he shot Paul Stine at this location, he would have exited on to the street via the right rear passenger door and entered the right front passenger door, keeping deposited fingerprints to a minimum if he was not wearing gloves.
 He was first observed by the three teenagers in the mid to passenger side front of the taxicab, lending credence to this order of events.
-Had he been wearing gloves when he initially entered the taxicab, then he must have removed them at some point in the journey, possibly to facilitate his operation and control of the weapon.
+Had he been wearing gloves when he initially entered the taxicab, then he must have removed them at some point in the journey, possibly to facilitate the operation and control of the weapon.

-If as we speculated in the article http://www.zodiacciphers.com/zodiac-news/presidio-heights-the-final-chapter he had shot Paul Stine performing a run through stop at the Washington and Maple intersection, with the taxicab motioning forward out of control, then he had every reason to react quickly via the shortest route, by exiting the left rear door and depositing fingerprints on the exterior driver side door, before clambering over Paul Stine and regaining control of the vehicle.
-If this scenario is correct, he was not wearing any gloves at this point, because there would have been no reason for any fingerprint removal at a later time.
-His wiping down of the taxicab also appears to negate his claim in the Bus Bomb Letter of wearing transparent fingertip guards, which would have been rendered useless by the wearing of gloves.
+If as speculated in the article Presidio Heights-The Final Chapter, he had shot Paul Stine performing a run through stop at the Washington and Maple intersection with the taxicab motioning forward out of control, then he had every reason to react quickly via the shortest route, thereby exiting the left rear door and depositing fingerprints on the exterior driver side door, before clambering over Paul Stine and regaining control of the vehicle.
+If this scenario is correct, he was not wearing any gloves at this point, because of his need for fingerprint removal at Washington and Cherry.
+His wiping down of the taxicab also appears to negate his claim in the Bus Bomb letter of wearing transparent fingertip guards, which additionally, would have been rendered useless had he been wearing gloves.

-The eyewitnesses at three of the crime scenes, describe the Zodiac Killer as heavyset, between 5'8" and 6'0" in height, yet these gloves were men's size 7, which by most recognized standards, is extra small.
+The eyewitnesses at three of the crime scenes described the Zodiac Killer as heavyset, between 5'8" and 6'0" in height - yet these gloves were men's size 7 - which by most recognized standards is extra small.
 The correlation between hand size and height is statistically significant and fairly linear.
 Generally people with bigger hands are taller.
-If you look at the hand span to height chart here, measuring a number of individuals, it becomes apparent that an individual of at least 5'10" or 70" in height, has a hand span in excess of 20 cm or 7.87 inches.
+In an examination of hand span to height, measuring a number of individuals, it becomes apparent that an individual of at least 5'10" or 70" in height, has a hand span in excess of 20 cm or 7.87 inches.
 A perpetrator with size 7 gloves or hand span of 17.8 cm would generally fall in the shorter category.
-If you look at the hand spans below 20 cm, in the range of 17.8 to 19.0 cm, it shows heights of 62, 65, 68, 64, 68 and 64 inches (between 5'2" and 5'8"), all below the general consensus of around 5'10" for the Zodiac Killer.
-It must be stressed however, that this can only be used as a guide, and could not be used to eliminate the Zodiac Killer as the owner of the gloves.
-Just make it improbable.
+If you look at the hand spans below 20 cm, in the range of 17.8 to 19.0 cm, it shows heights of 62, 65, 68, 64, 68 and 64 inches (between 5'2" and 5'8"), and all below the general consensus of around 5'10" for the Zodiac Killer.
+However, It must be stressed that this can only be used as a guide, and could not be used to eliminate the Zodiac Killer as the owner of the gloves - just make it less likely.